 It never occurred to me that I needed a particularly solid framework to work with in order to determine my feelings towards a piece of art.
 The framework is something an individual has to work on and cultivate over time.
 The process of engaging with a poem is an intuitive one – sometimes the rhymes and rhythms seem to capture something important, and often they don’t.
 Discovering a poem whose sounds and images speak to you in some way is an ecstatic experience, and is extremely difficult to describe.
 If it was possible to explore these ideas with ordinary language then poetry would be redundant, but it has something to do with musicality and metaphysical truth.

-When ordinary people feel that poetry is irrelevant to their lives, it is because they have only ever heard people discussing poetry in language that is irrelevant.
+When ordinary people feel that poetry is irrelevant to their lives, it is because they have only ever heard people discussing the parts of poetry that are irrelevant to our daily lives.
 They have heard petty arguments over semantics and syntax, and have never had the chance to simply read through poems from different eras and traditions.
-The concept of poetry is more useful as an adjective than a noun: anything written on a page which has the ability to stir or inspire an individual is poetic to that individual.
+The concept of poetry is more useful as an adjective than a noun: anything written on a page that has the ability to stir or inspire an individual is poetic to that individual.
 Form and structure are far less important in art than taste and emotion.
 A work of art does not need to justify itself to anyone: art simply is.
 Pontificating professors and conceited critics are indeed irrelevant to the important things in the lives of ordinary people, but poetry can be as relevant as anyone chooses to make it.